 Would you love to learn a new language?
-We’re learning Spanish, and it was incredibly useful lately in Mexico, Columbia and then Ecuador to be able to easily order at a restaurant, or understand bus and plane schedules.
+We’re learning Spanish as a family with Rosetta Stone, and it was incredibly useful in Mexico, Columbia and then Ecuador to be able to easily order at a restaurant, or understand bus and plane schedules.

 To get started, you can download Rosetta Stone and learn to speak the language of your choice in your own time.
 Live online tutoring sessions and online learning games make it fun, and you can choose the program that’s just right for you.